-While outdoor adventure sport enthusiasts love to go “green” and make environmentally responsible choices, they also like the ability to choose eco-friendly apparel when its available and affordable.
+While outdoor adventure sports enthusiasts love to go “green” and make environmentally responsible choices, they also like the ability to choose eco-friendly apparel when it is available and affordable.
 The popularity of purchasing outdoor apparel made from organic materials is more than just a fad, it’s a way of life for many.
 So it’s important to know what organic or eco-friendly fabrics are available and their benefits.

 Organic Cotton And Wool